loboyd/LATCH/README.md

 # LATCH
-Implementation of LATCH descriptor (Levi/Hassner)
+Implementation of the LATCH descriptor (Levi/Hassner)

 This is my own implementation of the LATCH descriptor by Levi and Hassner written from scratch in C++.